The Home Of Great Ideas For More Than 100 Years

 1. Rush the layout – or make do with the old one

-‘Pipework tends to be more flexible when it comes to repositioning.
-Once you have your layout, and therefore know how big you can have everything, the exciting part starts and you can begin to put together your mood boards and choose your product.’
+‘The toilet has stricter limitations than moving pipework due to the fall of the waste,’ adds Yousef Mansuri, CP Hart (opens in new tab)’s head of retail design.
+‘Once you know where this is positioned you can start to decide where the basin, bath and shower will go.
+Pipework tends to be more flexible when it comes to repositioning.
+Once you have your layout, and therefore know how big you can have everything, the exciting part starts.
+Then you can begin to put together your mood boards and choose your product.’

-‘Top tip?
-Make sure you don’t forget about towel rails/heating when considering all of this.
-One big mistake we often see is once having left the shower, people have to walk across the bathroom to reach your towel.’
+‘Top tip?,’ continues Yousef.
+‘Make sure you don’t forget about towel rails/heating when considering all of this.
+One big mistake we often see is once having left the shower, people have to walk across the bathroom to reach a towel.’

 3. Install everything in the wrong order

 With any bathroom installation, forward planning is key.
 Choose an experienced designer that can manage the whole process and ensure they provide dimensional drawings to help you visualise the space.

 - Plan the room so that all pipe work is in place and wall coverings need minimal cutting.

 - Ensure supports are in their correct positions, taking into consideration the size of the wall coverings.

 - Position underfloor heating so that no fixings can damage it during the installation process.

 - Choose products that incorporate two-part installation, like our eco waste that is fitted before the bath.

 - If you opt for a freestanding bath, make sure it is the last thing to be fitted, as it reduces the risk of damage.